 The second requirement: proper documentation satisfies the IRS documentation regulations.

 The IRS scrutinizes contractor transactions in more detail as they know that it is easier to commit fraud in this industry than many other industries.
-Fro costs of construction they are going to grade your overall bookkeeping prior to digging into the details.
-So first off have a well-organized set of books and ledgers.
-I have written several article within the construction industry section related to proper accounting structure and organization.
+For costs of construction they are going to grade your overall bookkeeping prior to digging into the details.
+First, have a well-organized set of books and ledgers.
+I have written several articles within the construction industry section related to proper accounting structure and organization.

 Next is the proper use of cash disbursements.
 This is where cash payments begin.
 To pay cash, you’ll need to go to the bank to cash a large check.
 Via cash disbursements write a check to the owner and in the memo section write ‘Cash Advance – YR/Month/Day’ and debit a cash account with a title ‘Owner’s Vendor Payments’.
 This clearly identifies the purpose of the cash.

 Now with the physical cash in hand, it is time to pay your subcontractors.
 Before heading out purchase a cash receipts book from your local office supplies store.
 You’ll need the 3 part type whereby two of the copies are a result of carbon paper.

 At the point of payment fill out the receipt and make sure you have the following information:

 3) A short description such as ‘Plumbing’ or ‘Forming’

 4) The dollar value paid